-MELINDA JEAN MYERS is in her fourth season with Lucky Plush Productions, where she has originated roles and toured nationally with Cinderbox 2.0, The Queue, and Trip the Light Fantastic: The Making of SuperStrip.
-Based in Chicago, Melinda is also a dance teacher and choreographer.
+MELINDA JEAN MYERS originated roles and toured nationally with Cinderbox 2.0, The Queue, and Trip the Light Fantastic: The Making of SuperStrip.
+Melinda is also a dance teacher and choreographer.
 She creates interdisciplinary ensemble works and one-woman cabaret performances.
 Her works have been presented throughout the Midwest, NYC, Germany and South Korea.
-She received her MFA from University of Iowa (2012) and BFA from New York University (2005).
+Melinda received her MFA from University of Iowa (2012) and BFA from New York University (2005).
 She was honored to perform and tour internationally with the Trisha Brown Dance Company for four years (2006-2010) and currently re-stages their repertory.

 RODOLFO SÁNCHEZ SARRACINO was born in Cuba where he graduated from the National School of Arts Instructors and studied at the University of Arts.
 Rodolfo was a Principal dancer with Danza Teatro Retazos from 2007-2016 during which time he toured internationally to Italy, Sweden, the U.K., the U.S., Uruguay and Argentina.
 He has danced in choreography by Isabel Bustos, Stéphane Boko, Miguel Azcue, Pepe Hevia, Venetia Stifler, among others.
 In addition to working with Lucky Plush, Rodolfo is a member of Concert Dance Incorporated.